-Motor1.com Exclusive: Receive Double Tickets To Win Custom '72 Ford Bronco
+Win This Custom '72 Ford Bronco Before The New One Arrives

-Donate $25 to a worthy cause and Dream Giveaway will automatically double the number of tickets you'll receive for a chance to win.
+Donate $25 to a worthy cause and Dream Giveaway will give you 50% more bonus tickets for a chance to win.

-Ford is bringing back the Bronco soon, but the original Bronco debuted all the way back in 1966, and that first generation was sold for 11 years straight.
+Ford is bringing the Bronco back soon, but the original Bronco debuted all the way back in 1966, and that first generation was sold for 11 years straight.
 It's considered the "real" Bronco to many – more pure, capable, and cool than O.J.'s all-white, fifth-gen model that made this SUV famous.
 This particular first-gen Bronco, a fully restored 1972 model, is one of the finest we've ever seen.
 It has been custom built for this special giveaway to benefit the charities sponsored by Dream Giveaway.

 The grand prize starts with a 1972 Ford Bronco and 351W small block engine that's been rebuilt and upgraded with a 392 cubic-inch stroker kit.
 The engine's paired with a Ford 6-speed automatic that's also been improved with a transmission cooler and cooling fan for hours of worry-free operation in the harshest climates.
 An NP205 Rock Crawler transfer case has been installed as well for the ultimate in off-road control, and a Bailie Bilt roll cage adds a measure of safety if things go wheels up.